ThemeCafe/Docs/docs/themecreation/themes/anim.md

     ??? info "Recommended Image Resolution"

-        1280x720 or less, anything higher is more likely to crash on console
+        For `LoungeVR`: 1280x720 or less, anything higher is going to give you less space to work with and more likely to crash

     ??? info "Max amount of Frames"